-This policy is a comprehensive policy that was developed to help protect users from ads, websites and businesses that appear to be generally deceptive or misleading, and/or that violate our Google Customer Reviews Terms of Service.
+This policy is a comprehensive policy that was developed to help protect users from ads, free listings, websites and businesses that appear to be generally deceptive or misleading, and/or violate our Google Customer Reviews programme agreement.

 Guidance for Google Customer Reviews participants includes not making misleading claims: